Fabrizio-Caruso/8bitC/8bitC_ENG.md

 </tbody>
 </table><p>In particular Z88DK has very powerful libraries for multi-target graphics and even provides APIs for software sprites (<a href="https://github.com/z88dk/z88dk/wiki/monographics">https://github.com/z88dk/z88dk/wiki/monographics</a>) and redefined characters for most of its 80 targets.<br>
 <strong>Example</strong>: The code of the game H-Tron (<a href="https://sourceforge.net/projects/h-tron/">https://sourceforge.net/projects/h-tron/</a>) uses Z88DK’s APIs for low resolution bitmap graphics for a multitude of Z80-based targets.</p>
 <p>Therefore if we were to use exclusively the standard C libraries we could compile our code with ACK, CMOC, CC65 and Z88DK.
-If we used <em>conio</em> we could compile the code with CC65 and Z88DK.</p>
+If we used <em>conio</em> we could compile the code with CC65 and Z88DK (maybe with minor adaptations).</p>
 <p>In all other cases, if we want to write portable code on different architectures and systems, we would need to write a “hardware abstraction layer” that allows us to <strong>separate</strong>:</p>
 <ul>
 <li>the code that does not depend on the hardware (e.g., the logic part)</li>
 <li>the code that depends on the harware (e.g., input/output in a videogame)</li>
 </ul>
-<p>This <em>patterm</em> is very common in modern programming and it is not exclusive to C. For this purpose C provides a set of tools to implement this <em>pattern</em> in a way to select the different portions of code required by each hardware at compilation-time.<br>
+<p>This <em>patterm</em> is very common in modern programming and it is not exclusive to C. For this purpose C provides a set of tools to implement this <em>pattern</em> to select the different portions of code required by each hardware at compilation-time.<br>
 In particular C provides a powerful pre-compiler with commands such as:</p>
 <ul>
 <li><code>#define</code> -&gt; to define a <em>macro</em></li>